needle-mirror/com.unity.sentis/Documentation~/create-a-new-model.md

 2. Define an `InputDef` for each input to the model with the data type and shape.
 3. Compile the model using the `Compile` method.

-In this example a simple model is created to calculate the dot product of two vectors.
+The following example shows the creation of a simple model to calculate the dot product of two vectors.

 ```
 using System;